Tron

 Voronoi territory

-The AI decides where to go by computing a Voronoi partition of the remaining open space.
-Conceptually, it asks: "if both players expanded outward from their current positions as fast as possible, how much space would each one claim?"
+Conceptually, the AI asks: "if both players expanded outward from their current positions as fast as possible, how much space would each one claim?"
 The player who can reach more cells owns more territory.
-The bot evaluates each possible direction by simulating one step in that direction and computing the resulting territory split.
-It picks whichever direction maximizes its own reachable area.
+Let \(A_i\) denote the area (cell count) of \(V_i\).
+The bot evaluates each candidate direction \(m \in \{\text{up}, \text{down}, \text{left}, \text{right}\}\) by simulating one step in that direction and computing the resulting territory split.
+Its decision rule is a greedy maximization of reachable area:

 This is a well-known heuristic in lightcycle AI.
 It works because the game is fundamentally about space control.
 A player who gets trapped in a smaller region than their opponent will eventually run out of room.
 The Voronoi approach approximates an optimal partition without needing to search deep into the game tree.
-It runs in time proportional to the board area, which is fast enough to compute every frame without any perceptible lag.

 The bot doesn't look ahead multiple turns.
 It's purely reactive, one step of lookahead with the Voronoi heuristic.
 Despite this, it plays well.
 It rarely traps itself, it chases you into corners when it has the advantage, and it knows when to sacrifice a corridor to secure a larger region.